heyxyz/hey/CONTRIBUTING.md

 ## Open Development & Community Driven

-Lenster is an open-source project.
+Hey is an open-source project.
 See the [LICENSE](https://github.com/heyxyz/hey/blob/main/LICENSE) file for licensing information.
 All the work done is available on GitHub.

 The maintainers and the contributors send merge requests which go through the same validation process.